xonq/mycotools/mycotools/USAGE.md

 ## Interfacing
 ### mtdb
-`mtdb` is a utility that initializes interfacing with an established master database or just prints the path of the master database.
+`mtdb` is the MycotoolsDB central utility.
+It initializes interfacing with an established master database or just prints the path of the master database.
 MycotoolsDBs are labelled `YYYYmmdd.mtdb`.
 ```bash
 mtdb